mkbiltek2019/wp-vdocipher/readme.txt

 == Upgrade Notice ==

 = 1.21 =
-* Strong HTML5 watermark
+* HTML5 watermark for custom version 1.6.2
 * User can opt for Flash watermark globally
+* User can manually add player version
+* Height change to auto for player versions more than 1.5.0
 * Tested for PHP version 5.6 and above
-* Player version 1.6.3
-* User can manually add player version

 = 1.20 =
 * default player version set to 1.5.0